Skip to content

 Custom page security

-Only loosen CSP in custom/public/_headers when the instance deliberately accepts that weaker policy.
-If you do, keep frame-ancestors 'none', object-src 'none', base-uri 'self', and the security headers from the default file unless there is a specific reason to change them.
+Only override CSP in custom/public/_headers when the instance deliberately accepts a different policy.
+If you do, keep frame-ancestors 'none', base-uri 'self', and the security headers from the default file unless there is a specific reason to change them.
+Avoid removing the sandbox for arbitrary custom HTML unless you are intentionally making those pages fully trusted peers of the product pages.

 Build-time SRI